nasa/cumulus-docs/docs/deploy_existing.md

 You should be able to visit the dashboard website at `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or find the url
 `<prefix>-dashboard` -> "Properties" -> "Static website hosting" -> "Endpoint"

-**Note** : If the dashboard sends you to an Earthdata Login page that has an error reading "Invalid request, please verify the client status or redirect_uri before resubmitting", this means you've either forgotten to update one or more of your EARTHDATA_CLIENT_ID, EARTHDATA_CLIENT_PASSWORD, or APIROOT environmental variables (see above), or you haven't placed the correct values in them, or you've forgotten to add both the "redirect" and "token" URL to the Earthdata Application.
+**Note** : If the dashboard sends you to an Earthdata Login page that has an error reading __"Invalid request, please verify the client status or redirect_uri before resubmitting"__, this means you've either forgotten to update one or more of your EARTHDATA_CLIENT_ID, EARTHDATA_CLIENT_PASSWORD, or APIROOT environmental variables (see above), or you haven't placed the correct values in them, or you've forgotten to add both the "redirect" and "token" URL to the Earthdata Application.

 **Note** : There is odd caching behavior associated with the dashboard and Earthdata Login at this point in time that can cause the above error to reappear on the Earthdata Login page loaded by the dashboard even after fixing the cause of the error.
 If you experience this, attempt to access the dashboard in a new incognito/private browser window, and it should work.